 With the stern moving to port under prop walk when going astern, start the turn to starboard by pulling the tiller hard over to port and holding it there. [ Engage the engine ] for a few seconds to start turning.
 With the rudder hard over, the water thrust from the propeller gets deflected by the rudder in turn making the stern move in the opposite direction.
 Engage neutral as the yacht moves forwards.
 Engage reverse and give another burst of power, keeping the tiller to port.

-Prop walk or paddle wheel effect in reverse moves the stern to port.
+Prop walk or paddle wheel effect in when reversing a sailboat moves the stern to port.
 As the boat moves astern, shift into forward gear and give another burst of power.
 Alternating ahead and astern bursts of power from the engine with the aim to use the propeller thrust to turn without moving the yacht forwards or backwards significantly.

 Another variable that affects boat handling is tidal movement, which can be used to advantage after determining the tide's direction.
 Facing into it and matching its speed allows the yacht to remain stationary.